AK-Homberger/NMEA2000-AIS-Gateway/README.md

 The solution is re-using the code from [this](https://github.com/aduvenhage/ais-decoder) GitHub repository.
 It is published under [MIT-License](https://github.com/aduvenhage/ais-decoder/blob/master/LICENSE).

 It was necessary to change the code to make it usable with the Arduino IDE and the ESP32.
-The reason for the changes was the different C-Compiler versions (clang#14 to clang#11).
+The reason for the changes was the different C compiler versions (clang#14 to clang#11).
 It was quite an effort to do the backport to Arduino clang#11 version, because of missing functions.

 Currently following AIS message types are supported: 1-3, 5, 18, 24A, 24B